nathanworden/StockScoreboard/notes/Things to fix/Things to Fix.md

 ## Stock Scorecard things to fix

+### 6/13/20

+If you try and open the app but don't have internet, you get a `SocketError`.
+"Faild to open TCP connection to www.marketwatch.com:443 (getaddrinfo: codename nor servname provided, or not known) file: http:rb.
+Location: rescue in block in connect.
+Line: 949"

 #### 5/19/20

 When you click 'edit' on a stock and it takes you to the 'Add Position' page, once you edit it and click 'Add' it creates a new position in the table instead of editing the current one.